Mr19/cloud-dashboard/README.md

 # cloud-dashboard
 [![Build Status](https://magnum.travis-ci.com/hdmaker/cloud-dashboard-private.svg?token=uMqLb41o3pJzyDkf1Dpg&branch=master)](https://magnum.travis-ci.com/hdmaker/cloud-dashboard-private)

+# Author

+The author is Arnaud Desclouds <arnaud.software@heig-vd.ch>, that project was developped in the context of a Bachelor thesis.

 # Abstract

 Cloud Dashboard is a Web application that can manage multiple AWS (Amazon Web Services) accounts simultaneously.
 Python 3 is used with Django as a Web framework.
 Cloud Dashboard offers synthetic views showing the various EC2 (Elastic Cloud Compute) resources that a user possesses: AMIs, instances, tags, volumes, etc.